Unboxed-Software/solana-course/content/solana-nft.md

     "goLiveDate": "25 Dec 2021 00:00:00 GMT"
 ```

-The `endSettings` is the settings you want minting to stop.
-It can either be a specified date or after a certain amount of NFTs are minted.
+The `endSettings` are how you can define when the minting should stop.
+This can either be set to a specified date, or after a certain amount of NFTs are minted.

 ```json
     "endSettings": {